 Sec.
-4-40. - Notice in case of injury.
+4-40. - Notice in case of physical harm.

-It shall be unlawful for any person who causes injury to an animal, including but not limited to, running over or hitting the animal with any vehicle, to fail to notify immediately at least one of the following:
+It shall be unlawful for any person who causes physical harm to an animal, including but not limited to, running over or hitting the animal with any vehicle, to fail to notify immediately at least one of the following:

-- (1) The owner(s) or keeper(s) of the animal (if known or ascertainable with reasonable efforts made to locate the owner or keeper),
+- a.
+The owner(s) or keeper(s) of the animal (if known or ascertainable with reasonable efforts made to locate the owner or keeper),

-- (2) An Animal Control Officer,
+- b.
+An Animal Control Officer,

-- (3) Local law enforcement agency, or
+- c.
+Local law enforcement agency, or

-- (4) Orange County Animal Services.
+- d.
+Orange County Animal Services.